-‘Young And The Restless’ Spoilers: Victor Fights After Taking Nick’s Money — Adam Return After Xtian Reveal?
+‘Young And The Restless’ Spoilers: Victor Fights After Taking Nick’s Money – Adam Returns After Xtian Reveal?

 Victor Escalates Conflict With Nick After Hitting His Finances

 The conflict between Victor and Nick escalates very quickly after Nick discovers that $500 million is missing from his account.
 Nick discovers that his account is empty of funds when he tries to make a purchase.
-At first he thinks it is an error so he calls his banker.
-But he learns to his shock that his bank account has been drained of the funds he planned to use to expand his business.
+At first, he thinks it is an error, so he calls his banker.
+But he learns, to his shock, that his bank account has been drained of the funds he planned to use to expand his business.

 Nick quickly concludes that Victor is behind the shocking action.
-Young and the Restless spoilers hint that Nick confronts Victor and demands an explanation but Victor will deny any knowledge of the theft.
+Young and the Restless spoilers hint that Nick confronts Victor and demands an explanation, but Victor will deny any knowledge of the theft.

 The conflict between the two escalates quickly and spins out of control.

 Young and the Restless buzz suggests that Nick takes steps to ensure that his children have no contact with Victor.
 Nick could convince Faith (Alyvia Alyn Lind) that she needs to stay away from Victor.
-He could tell Faith about Victor’s latest move and warn her to stay away from her Grandpa because that he is a vicious person.
+He could tell Faith about Victor’s latest move and warn her to stay away from her Grandpa because he is a vicious person.

 Faith lost confidence in her grandpa after she discovered that he hid from her the truth that he was the one who threw Nick out of the ranch.
 Faith has been very critical of Victor since she learned that he forced Nick out of the tack house.
 When Noah (Robert Adamson) brought Tessa (Cait Fairbanks) to dinner at Chelsea’s (Melissa Claire Egan), Faith openly criticized Victor, saying she just can’t understand Victor’s behavior.